 Tangled Family Tree: The Vangers.
-Lampshaded in the American film when Henrik is explaining to Blomqvist where each member of the family is and their relationship with each other.
-Blomqvist has a little trouble keeping up.
+Lampshaded in the American film when Henrik is explaining to Blomkvist where each member of the family is and their relationship with each other.
+Blomkvist has a little trouble keeping up.

 Title Drop: For the Swedish title, near the end of the book.